BEST HALLOWEEN EVENTS FOR KIDS IN MANHATTAN

 Mount Vernon Hotel Museum & Garden, Upper East Side

-In this fictional mystery game, loosely based on an historic newspaper account, an unidentified skeleton has been discovered under the floorboards of the Mount Vernon Hotel.
+Become a detective in an interactive mystery game.
+In this fictional drama, loosely based on an historic newspaper account, an unidentified skeleton has been discovered under the floorboards of the Mount Vernon Hotel.
 Who was killed?
 By whom?
 With what?
-Explore the museum by candlelight, and collect clues to unravel the mystery and solve the case.
-All-new mystery for 2013.
-Appropriate for adults and families with children ages 8 and older.
+Explore the Museum by candlelight, and collect clues to unravel the mystery and solve the case.
+All new for 2014!

 Circle Line Kids Halloween Sightseeing Cruise

 Kids and their parental units should get ready for some rockin' Halloween action, as award winning kindie band Baze and His Silly Friends presents two high-energy, all-ages, get-up-and-dance shows on board a special Circle Line Kids Halloween Sightseeing Cruise around the Statue of Liberty.

 Head to the Bronx for…